This page was generated from dis_triangle_example.py. It's also available as a notebook.

 Build 20220726_000000

-implied, is made by the USGS or the U.S. Government as to the
+by the USGS or the U.S. Government as to the functionality of the

-functionality of the software and related material nor shall the
+software and related material nor shall the fact of release

-fact of release constitute any such warranty.
-Furthermore, the
+constitute any such warranty.
+The software is provided on the

 Writing simulation list file: mfsim.lst